 Here are 7 weird signs that labor is near!

 In the days or hours leading up to labor (as well as during labor), you may find that you have loose stools or diarrhea.

 This is thanks to the hormone prostaglandin, which works to soften and relax your cervix in labor, but can also relax other parts of your body, like your GI tract.
 (Lovely.)

 While this can be unpleasant, it really is a good thing.
 A softer cervix will bring you that much closer to meeting your baby!

 Important tip: Hydration is really important in labor, so if you have diarrhea, replenish the lost fluids by frequently sipping water.

 Your water may break before or during labor.
 But sometimes, it can be hard to tell if it breaks!

 Your water breaking can be a big release of fluid (you’ll probably think you peed in your pants for a second) or a tiny trickle… and that’s where it gets tricky.

-At the end of pregnancy, it’s very normal to have a lot of vaginal moisture and discharge, so it can be hard to tell if your water broke or if it’s just normal discharge.
+At the end of pregnancy, it’s very normal to have a lot of vaginal discharge and moisture, so it can be hard to tell if your water broke or if it’s just normal discharge.

 Try this: put a pad in your underwear, and note whether the fluid continues to leak or if it was just a one-time occurrence.